sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Tutorials/IntelliJ_Hotkeys/HOME.md

 Fix the `wrapStuff` method by selecting `"efffff"` with <kbd>ctrl</kbd> + <kbd>w</kbd>, and then type a `"`.
 Then apply the same pattern to `yewwww` but instead of a `"`, type a `(`.Then apply the same pattern to the entire method body but type a `{`.

-This feature really shines in combination with multi-cursor (which we'll see in a later chapter).
+This feature really shines in combination with multi-cursor (which we'll discuss in detail later on).

 ### **Mac**

 IntelliJ has a neat feature that wraps your selection with braces, curly braces, single or double quotes, ...
-You can enable this feature under `Settings` by pressing <kbd>&#8984;</kbd> + <kbd>,</kbd>, then go to `Editor > General > Smart Keys`, and enable `Surround selection on typing quote or brace`.
+You can enable this feature under `Settings` by pressing <kbd>&#8984;</kbd> + <kbd>,</kbd>, then go to `Editor > General > Smart Keys`,package be.swsb.productivity.chapter3;

+public class Chapter3 {

+    public String selectStuff() {
+        return "The quick brown fox " +
+                "jumps over " +
+                "the LazyDawg";
+    }
+}

+and enable `Surround selection on typing quote or brace`.

 An alternative is by pressing <kbd>&#8984;</kbd> + <kbd>shift</kbd> + <kbd>a</kbd>, and then type `Smart Keys Braces`.
 Fix the `wrapStuff` method by selecting `"efffff"` with <kbd>&#8997;</kbd> + <kbd>&#x2191;</kbd>s, and then type a `"`.
 Then apply the same pattern to `yewwww` but instead of a `"`, type a `(`.Then apply the same pattern to the entire method body but type a `{`.

-This feature really shines in combination with multi-cursor (which we'll see in a later chapter).
+This feature really shines in combination with multi-cursor (which we'll discuss in detail later on).

 <!-- tabs:end -->